Child Performance Licence

 Here are a list of downloadable standard forms;

-Please do not worry about obtaining a child performance licence, although it is your responsibility we are here to guide you and work you through the steps, and we will are happy to present everything to the council for you..
+Please do not worry about obtaining a child performance licence, we are here to guide you and help with forms!

 Child performance licences are required for all children working within the media industry.